accessibilitysupported/a11ysupport.io/documentation/at/va_and.md

 ## Install

-Voice Control is built in to iOS and you can enable it from your Settings app.
+Voice Access can be found on the Play Store.

 ## Guides, Documentation, and resources